Yahoo Ad Interest Manager FAQ

 This opt-out is automatically persistent if you are logged in when you enable it.
 Persistence means the opt-out will be refreshed each time you sign in to Yahoo, and that it will apply across multiple browsers and devices used to access Yahoo.
 If you aren’t sure about whether you are logged in, you should log in again before returning to the opt-out page.

 To make our ads more relevant and useful for you, Yahoo may make educated guesses about your interests based on your activity on our sites and services.
 When you use Yahoo Mail, our automated systems analyze your communications and also the content sent and received from your account to detect, among other things, certain words and phrases (we call them “keywords”) within these communications.
 In addition to using the keywords to show you contextually relevant content and ads, these keywords may also contribute to our understanding of things that interest you.
 These interest categories are displayed in Ad Interest Manager.

 You can opt out of receiving interest-based advertising on Ad Interest Manager (accessible across the Yahoo network).
 If you do, then Yahoo’s automated systems will not analyze your communications content sent and received from your account for such purposes.
-By opting out of advertising based on analysis of communications content, however, you will also be opting out of other Yahoo services such as receiving interest-based ads, receiving contextually relevant ads within Yahoo Mail, receiving contextually relevant content, and more.
+By opting out of advertising based on analysis of communications content, however, you will also be opting out of other Yahoo services such as receiving interest-based ads, receiving contextually relevant ads within Yahoo Mail, and more.